We propose the delivery of solar radiation data, built from satellite imagery, at different planes and azimuth described such as:

-Conventions on SoDa: plane modes and azimuth conventions
+Conventions on SoDa: plane mode and azimuth conventions

 Firstly, the azimuth convention is: